-When I first started working in sheet metal processing, I thought it was impossible to complete close bending, unless I use a professional die (it seems very difficult).
+When I first started working in sheet metal processing, I believed that it was impossible to achieve close bending without using a professional die, as it appeared to be a challenging task.

 The first method:

-The picture above is the sheet metal part I saw at that time.
-It is a door panel on the chassis cabinet.
+The picture above shows the sheet metal part that I encountered during that time.
+It is a door panel on a chassis cabinet.

-This design plays a reinforcing role, which is equivalent to adding a square tube.
+This design serves a reinforcing purpose, which is similar to adding a square tube.

-The specific steps is shown in the figure below.
+The specific steps are demonstrated in the figure below.

 Steps for closed bending

-The first step to the third step are normal bending, and the bending master with certain experience can fold it out.
+The first to third steps involve normal bending, which a skilled bending master with experience can accomplish.

-The fifth step is completed with a bending machine.
-Pay attention to bending interference.
+The fifth step is completed using a bending machine, with care taken to avoid bending interference.

-When the fifth bend is finished, the bending deformation in the fourth step can be flattened manually.
-You can knock it with a hammer or press it with a flattening die.
+Once the fifth bend is completed, the bending deformation from step four can be flattened manually by tapping it with a hammer or using a flattening die.

-Yes, in fact, there will be gaps after repair.
-At this time, when the two sides are welded together, they will not open.
-After completing all the above steps, the goal can be basically achieved.
+It’s true that after repair, there may be gaps.
+However, when the two sides are welded together, they will not separate.
+By following all the steps outlined above, the desired outcome can generally be achieved.

 The second method:

-If it is not done well, the bending effect is not good.
-There will be deformation and depression at the long round hole, and the effect is not very satisfactory.
+If not performed correctly, the bending results will be unsatisfactory, with deformation and depression at the long round hole.

-Finally, use the flattening die to make it looks good.
+Finally, use a flattening die to achieve a desirable appearance.